coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 Setting up the Linux distribution remains just as difficult as setting up a new Linux computer.

-To ease the task, one can use Docker tools to describe the configuration of the distribution in a [dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
+To ease the task, you can use Docker tools to describe the configuration of the distribution in a [dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 This dockerfile details each library to install, all the tools to download and extract, as well as the necessary environment variables.

 Usually, this container image is used by the [CI system](https://jenkins.io/download/) to build the code on every commit.